 Eastern Forecastle Building - free entrance

-Gymnasium Building - closed for renovation
+Gymnasium Building - paid entrance

 On Mondays Museum is closed